spdobest/RxJavaWorld/README.md

 #### What is Reactive Programming ?
-Ans : In Reactive Programming, user Reacts to the data or the output comes in.
+- In Reactive Programming, user Reacts to the data or the output comes in.
 This is nothing but the Async Programming or reactive Programming.

-Reactive Programming is a programming paradigm oriented around data flows and the propagation of change i.e. it is all about responding to value changes.
+- Reactive Programming is a programming paradigm oriented around data flows and the propagation of change i.e. it is all about responding to value changes.
 For example, let’s say we define x = y+z.
 When we change the value of y or z, the value of x automatically changes.
 This can be done by observing the values of y and z.

-Reactive Extensions is a library that follows Reactive Programming principles to compose asynchronous and event-based programs by using observable sequence.
+- Reactive Extensions is a library that follows Reactive Programming principles to compose asynchronous and event-based programs by using observable sequence.

-In reactive programming the consumer code blocks reacts to the data as it comes in.
+- In reactive programming the consumer code blocks reacts to the data as it comes in.

-RxJava is used for reactive programming.
+- RxJava is used for reactive programming.
 In reactive programming, the consumer reacts to the data as it comes in.
 Reactive programming allows for event changes to propagate to registered observers.

 **ReactiveX** is a technology or project which integrate Reactive Programm using the combination of Observer Pattern,Functional and Iterator Pattern.
 **RxJava** is the Java implementation of Reactive Programming.
 It's nothing but user will react on the data we get as output.

-ReactiveX is a short word for reactive extensions.
+**ReactiveX is a short word for reactive extensions.**
 • ReactiveX is a project which provides implementations for this reactive programming concept for different programming languages.
 • ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.

-*** What is the difference between RxJava and RxAndroid?***
+## What is the difference between RxJava and RxAndroid?
-•RxAndroid does not replace rxjava.
+- RxAndroid does not replace rxjava.
-•RxAndroid is just a layer on top of RxJava which provides android specific support.
+- RxAndroid is just a layer on top of RxJava which provides android specific support.

-### Why and When should we use RxJava?
-What are the benefits? ###
+## Why and When should we use RxJava ?
+What are the benefits?

- Interfaces and methods provided by Reactive Extensions (Rx) provide a way to developers solve problems rapidly.
+- Interfaces and methods provided by Reactive Extensions (Rx) provide a way to developers solve problems rapidly.
 We can save a lot of time we usually spend for writing complex algorithms and bug fixing.

-As it provides a common structure we can write easy to understand and easy to maintain code.
+- As it provides a common structure we can write easy to understand and easy to maintain code.
 RxJava support us to write clean and simpler code.

-RxJava allow a different approach of programming than imperative(way we usually code in Android) approach.
+- RxJava allow a different approach of programming than imperative(way we usually code in Android) approach.
 It is reactive based, where codes are not activate until it knows it’s end mean.

-RxJava makes multi-threading super easy.
+- RxJava makes multi-threading super easy.
 Using imperative approach, moving a piece of code to background thread is hard work.
 However in RxJava, we could easily define what thread each part of the chain would be in.

-It provide extensibility to our code.
+- It provide extensibility to our code.
 RxJava code can be extended with custom operators.

-RxJava is composable, Rx operators can be combined to produce more complicated operations.
+- **RxJava** is composable, Rx operators can be combined to produce more complicated operations.

-Rx operators can transform one type of data to another, reducing, mapping or expanding streams as needed.
+- **Rx operators** can transform one type of data to another, reducing, mapping or expanding streams as needed.

-UI events like mouse move , button click, domain events like property changed, collection updated can be easily use to generate and handle data streams with RxJava.
+- UI events like mouse move , button click, domain events like property changed, collection updated can be easily use to generate and handle data streams with RxJava.

-Error handling becomes much easier with RxJava.
+- Error handling becomes much easier with RxJava.
 You don’t need to worry about adding try catch blocks everywhere.

-In mobile applications, we cannot control the app lifecycle.
+- In mobile applications, we cannot control the app lifecycle.
 Sometimes we need to terminate current processes rapidly to response to a app lifecycle change.
 RxJava provide simple yet profound mechanism to terminate background processes rapidly.

-Particularly, callBack occurs when performing several asynchronous operations in a series where the next action depends on the results of the previous operation, making the code untidy and hard to manage.
+- Particularly, callBack occurs when performing several asynchronous operations in a series where the next action depends on the results of the previous operation, making the code untidy and hard to manage.
 RxJava renders a better way to terminate the urgency to build layers of callbacks.

-The RxJava library was designed to give a control over a wide range of data, simultaneously on the events in the real-time.
+- The RxJava library was designed to give a control over a wide range of data, simultaneously on the events in the real-time.
 This allows us to build highly responsive mobile applications.

-Some people say Ios apps has better performance than Android apps.
+- Some people say Ios apps has better performance than Android apps.
 That's not true if we use RxJava. we can provide same or even better performance to native Android applications with RxJava.

 **KEY POINTS**
 * Reactive programming is a specification for dealing with asynchronous streams of data